Minnesota Transfer Curriculum

 The Minnesota Transfer Curriculum (MnTC) is a series of courses (40 credits) that comprise a package of general education requirements that, as a package, will satisfy the general education requirements for the first two years of college at all Minnesota public colleges and universities.
 Transfer of credits from one institution to another has in the past often been a difficult one, with the receiving institution in full control of what is and what is not accepted from the original institution.
 The Minnesota Transfer Curriculum is a transfer agreement that eliminates transfer difficulties for RCTC students: the successfully completed MnTC will automatically transfer in its entirety.

-The ten areas of emphasis or goals in the MnTC are listed below:
+The ten areas of emphasis or goals in the MnTC are listed below, along with a two-number “code” for each:

 • Goal 1: Written and Oral Communication (01)